techidaily/site-facebook/source/_posts/best-practices-safe-digital-connections.md

 ## How Safe Is TikTok?

- According to a[Statista study](https://www.statista.com/statistics/1327116/number-of-global-tiktok-users/) , the number of global TikTok users almost doubled between 2020 and 2023, soaring from 465.7 million to 834.3 million, making it a hugely popular app.
+ According to a [Statista study](https://www.statista.com/statistics/1327116/number-of-global-tiktok-users/) , the number of global TikTok users almost doubled between 2020 and 2023, soaring from 465.7 million to 834.3 million, making it a hugely popular app.

  But in many nations, particularly the US,[TikTok has been criticized for various reasons](https://www.makeuseof.com/is-tiktok-dangerous/) .
 During Trump's presidential term, the threat of TikTok being outright banned was very real.
 But what's the issue here?
 Should you be worried?

  A key concern surrounding TikTok is its collection and use of customer data.
 If you're on TikTok, chances are you've provided a fair amount of personal information, such as your email address and phone number.
 TikTok's use of tracking pixels, which track users' online activity, its various software vulnerabilities, and its relationships with other companies have all dragged the company into hot water in the past.

  For instance,[The Guardian](https://www.theguardian.com/technology/2022/jul/19/tiktok-has-been-accused-of-aggressive-data-harvesting-is-your-information-at-risk) published a story in mid-2022 about allegations that were made against TikTok's data collection.
-Cybersecurity experts had warned Australian TikTok users of the app's "excessive" collection of data, which was explained more thoroughly in an[internet 2.0 report](https://internet2-0.com/whitepaper/its-their-word-against-their-source-code-tiktok-report/) .
+Cybersecurity experts had warned Australian TikTok users of the app's "excessive" collection of data, which was explained more thoroughly in an [internet 2.0 report](https://internet2-0.com/whitepaper/its-their-word-against-their-source-code-tiktok-report/) .
 Additionally,[ABC News](https://abcnews.go.com/Business/tiktok-data-app-report/story?id=97913249) revealed that TikTok can continue collecting your data even after you've deleted the app.

  The TikTok app has a number of security vulnerabilities, which cybercriminals can use to exploit users and hack accounts.
 TikTok's use of HTTP instead of HTTPS to deliver users video content has also been made a point of concern.